 We calculate tax rates on S-corporation income using OTA tax calculators.
-First, we measure the difference between actual taxes paid and hypothetical taxes paid when we set Scorporation income from Form 1120S Schedule K-1 to zero.
+First, we measure the difference between actual taxes paid and hypothetical taxes paid when we set S-corporation income from Form 1120S Schedule K-1 to zero.
 Second, we divide this change in tax liability by total Form 1120S K-1 income to estimate the tax rate on S-corporation income.

-&lt;sup>17Assumptions are required because not all fields (especially certain deductions and credits) are included in our population-level pass-through income data.
+19Assumptions are required because not all fields (especially certain deductions and credits) are included in our population-level pass-through income data.

-&lt;sup>18We ignore payroll taxes except for the loss of the SECA deduction, which is listed as an above-the-linededuction as opposed to being claimed on the schedule C.
+20We ignore payroll taxes except for the loss of the SECA deduction, which is listed as an above-the-linededuction as opposed to being claimed on the schedule C.